darkirbyy/livror/README.md

 - install the dependencies with `composer install` and `npm install`.
 - copy the `.env` file into a `.env.local` file and customize the values.
 :information_source: `DATABASE_URL` is not mandatory for dev environment as Symfony will get its value from docker.
+- start the php/web server along with docker and npm server with `symfony server:start -d`.
 - execute `symfony console doctrine:migrations:migrate`.

 To use default git hooks, run `git config core.hooksPath ./githooks`.
 Current hooks are